 Even though this clocks in at 15.5% abv, it feels medium-bodied.
 Thank you to Bortársaság, which is one of Hungary’s premier wine shops, for the sample.

 You can find out more about our scoring system on the WINE RATING page.

 If you like our articles and videos, we’d love for you to be a part of our community on Patreon.
 The support from Patreon helps keep the content coming and you access to behind the scenes content.
 It also gives us the chance to get to know you better.
 Check out the Exotic Wine Travel Patreon page by clicking the photo below.

 Do you want to learn more about Hungarian wine?

 Be part of our fourth wine book Discover Hungarian Wine.
-Sign up HERE to learn how you can reserve a special edition, signed copy with a discount when our Kickstarter launches in March 2020.
+Sign up HERE to learn how you can reserve a special edition, signed copy with a discount when our Kickstarter launches once the world returns to normalcy.

 Please note that the opinions expressed are our own and have not been paid for in any way.
 We do not sell editorial content as that would destroy the legitimacy of our reviews and the trust between Exotic Wine Travel and its readers.
 On occasion, we extend the option of purchasing the wines we review or/and the products we spotlight.
 Some of these product links are set up through affiliate programs, which means Exotic Wine Travel gets referral credits if you choose to purchase these items via the links we provide.